dhj03/stroams/backend/README.md

 1) Which user is calling it
 2) That the person who claims they are that user, is actually that user

-We could solve this trivially by storing the user ID of the logged in user on the frontend, and every time the frontend (from Andrea and Andrew) calls your background, they just sent a user ID.
+We could solve this trivially by storing the user ID of the logged in user on the frontend, and every time the frontend calls your background, they just sent a user ID.
 This solves our first problem (1), but doesn't solve our second problem!
 Because someone could just "hack" the frontend and change their user id and then log themselves in as someone else.

-To solve this when a user logs in or registers the backend should return a "token" (an authorisation hash) that the frontend will store and pass into most of your functions in future.
+To solve this when a user logs in or registers the backend should return a "token" (an authorisation hash) that the frontend will store and pass into most of the functions in future.
 When these "authorised" functions are called, those tokens returned from register/login will be passed into those functions, and from there you can check if a token or auth_user_id is valid, and determine the user ID.

 Passwords must be stored in an encrypted form, and tokens must use JWTs (or similar).

 ### 9. Working with the frontend

 The frontend is located in a separate directory.
-If you run the frontend at the same time as your flask server is running on the backend, then you can power the frontend via your backend.
+If you run the frontend at the same time as the flask server is running on the backend, then you can power the frontend via the backend.

 For errors to be appropriately raised on the frontend, they must be raised by the following: